Is THC Legal in Oregon?

 • 5 grams of THC concentrates

 It is also legal for adults aged 21 or older to share THC products with other adults of legal age as long the amounts do not exceed the stipulated possession limits.
 However, cannabis sharing must not involve financial transactions, such as cover charges, donations, or raffles, as Oregon considers such transfers, sales.
 Per state law, only marijuana-derived THC purchased from Oregon-licensed dispensaries is legal.
 Home-made THC products are illegal.
 Also, it is prohibited to ship marijuana-derived THC across state lines into Oregon or vice-versa.
-However, if the possession limits are not exceeded, and transportation is done securely, Oregon residents may move marijuana-derived THC intended for recreational use from one jurisdiction to another within the state
+However, if the possession limits are not exceeded, and transportation is done securely, Oregon residents may move marijuana-derived THC intended for recreational use from one jurisdiction to another within the state.

 What is the Legal Limit for THC While Driving in Oregon?